intmus/intas19-20/forum/help.md

 ## Comment Policy and Community Guidelines

-The IBMT forum is maintained to help students learn and communicate.
+The Integrated Musicianship forum is maintained to help students learn and communicate.
 Please make an effort to keep this a positive, constructive community that adds value to the course.

 Be civil: